 - eschewing screens

-- utilising kid-friendly breathing techniques, visualisations, or meditations
+- utilizing kid-friendly breathing techniques, visualizations, or meditations

 - taking a bath before bed